hknutzen/Netspoc/language.markdown

   connected by a [crosslink network](#crosslink_network) must be border of the same security zone.

-Outgoing ACLs are supported for model NX-OS, IOS and ASA.
+Outgoing ACLs are supported for model IOS and ASA.

 ## Logging